 It is also possible to take an overnight bus from Istanbul to Cappadocia but we were lucky to get a flight for quite cheap.
-The bus ride will take around 10 hours vs a 1 hour flight.
+The bus ride will take around 10 hours vs a 1-hour flight.
+I know what we prefer…

 We stayed here for 2 nights/1 day, but would we would recommend having 2 full days.